The big chip card switch: living with EMV

 |With a prod from banks, EMV-ready ATMs are coming.
 See “ATMs changing to accept EMV chip cards.”|

-In 2015, reports of checkout lane slowdowns due to the slowness of EMV chip card transactions arose during the busy holiday shopping season.
+In 2015, reports of checkout lane slowdowns due to sluggish EMV chip card transactions that arose during the busy holiday shopping season.
 In fact, chip card transaction times averaged around 12 to 15 seconds, according to Henry Helgeson, CEO of Cayan, a Boston-based merchant technology company.
 A year later, consumers should soon be experiencing easier, quicker transactions.

-The payment networks are working to speed things up.
+The payment networks have also worked on speeding things up.
 In April 2016, Visa introduced Quick Chip technology and if implemented by a merchant, a consumer can insert a chip card and remove it about 2.5 seconds later.
 Mastercard’s “M/Chip Fast” is very similar, according to Mastercard’s Aikat, as card processing time under Chip Fast is less than 2.5 seconds.

-“This is a transitional measure that’s a response to our collective human muscle memory,” Oxman said.
-“We aren’t used to putting a card in and leaving it for a few seconds and then pulling it back out.
-In order to avoid instances where consumers accidentally leave their cards in machines, that loud beeping noise is designed to remind people to pull their card out.”
+The reason behind the noise was to help consumers adapt to the new technology in the beginning.
+Oxman said that the beeping was “a transitional measure that’s a response to our collective human muscle memory” “We aren’t used to putting a card in and leaving it for a few seconds and then pulling it back out.”
+To avoid instances where consumers accidentally left their cards in machines, Oxman said, that loud beeping noise was designed to remind people to pull their card out.

 |GAS STATION MIGRATION DELAY